-August 24, 2017 (Steven O’Reilly) – If you have been a regular reader of this blog then you know I have long supported the Dubia Cardinals’ quest for answers, and that I support a “formal correction” of Pope Francis.
+August 24, 2017 (Steven O’Reilly) – (Note: This article has been updated.
+See the current version entitled Curiouser and Curiouser: Who Dispensed Jorge Bergoglio SJ from his vows?).
+If you have been a regular reader of this blog then you know I have long supported the Dubia Cardinals’ quest for answers, and that I support a “formal correction” of Pope Francis.
 In my last post I outlined both what I thought a “formal correction” might look like and the consequences it might have for a pope who would remain silent (see High Noon: Musings on a Formal Correction of a Pope).
 This said, it is also true I do not share the opinion of those who hold that Benedict XVI resigned against his will and is therefore still pope (NB: At some point, I will finally get around to commenting on that subject in more detail in a future post).
 Although I think there were those around Benedict XVI who were duplicitous in their attempts to convince him to resign (see Thoughts on Free Will and Hypothetical Papal Plots), I see no evidence he was forced against his will to surrender the See of Peter.
 I have also said Francis is Pope.

 As a former intelligence officer, I do not like loose ends.
 Knowing something of Jesuits and the Jesuit order; I know Jesuits profess a number of vows (emphasis added):